johntrogan/defender-docs/defender-xdr/alerts-incidents-correlation.md

 ## Incident correlation and merging

 The Defender portal's correlation activities don't stop when incidents are created.
-Defender continues to detect commonalities and relationships between incidents, and between alerts across incidents.
+Defender continues to detect commonalities and relationships between incidents and alerts across incidents.
 When two or more incidents are determined to be sufficiently alike, Defender merges the incidents into a single incident.

 ### Criteria for merging incidents